 Approximate Hours per Week:

 Now, more than ever, the world needs leaders who understand the true nature of the current environmental crisis.
-In response to this need the Stanford Inn Eco-Resort and Mendocino Eco-Education and Events, Inc., in concert with John Jeavons’ GROW BIOINTENSIVE® offer this groundbreaking Field School whose mission is to help de velop the next generation of environmental minds.
+In response to this need, Mendocino Eco-Education and Events, Inc. in concert with John Jeavons’ GROW BIOINTENSIVE® (and hosted at the Stanford Inn Eco-Resort) offer this groundbreaking Field School whose mission is to help develop the next generation of environmental minds.

 True sustainability extends far beyond electric vehicles and reusable water bottles, but begins with a deep understanding of soil, gardening/farming, food production and preparation, and most importantly, how we think.
 The Stanford Inn’s Field School encompasses all aspects of this model, equipping diverse students who will be leaders with a range of interests and future careers from around the world with practical, real-life tools and experiences, enabling them to serve as examples to fellow students, colleagues, and co-workers.